NETWAYS/foreman-training/plugins/03_dhcp_browser.md

 ****

-* Install the Foreman Plugin DHCP Browser using the package "tfm-rubygem-foreman_dhcp_browser"
+* Install the Foreman Plugin DHCP Browser using the foreman-installer
 * Inspect DHCP reservations of the subnet "foreman"

 #### Expected result: